* Assets: $7,173,516 (2006)

-Established in 1988, the Shefa Fund’s mission was to “revitalize urban neighborhoods and support civil and human rights through community investing, shareholder engagement, socially responsible grantmaking, and funder education.”
+Established in 1988 by the longtime community and money organizer Jeffrey Dekro, the Philadelphia-based Shefa Fund sought to “revitalize urban neighborhoods and support civil and human rights through community investing, shareholder engagement, socially responsible grantmaking, and funder education.”
 It was set up not as a traditional foundation, but as a public charity that: (a) took money from donors who specified the precise groups and causes for which they wanted it earmarked, and (b) funneled that cash (minus a handling fee) to those recipients.
 Such transactions are called “donor-advised funds.”

-Shefa’s areas of funding included social and economic justice; community and economic development; feminism and gender issues (which included Jewish feminist educational curricula); minority rights and entitlements; Middle East peace and economic development; the transformation of Jewish life (including youth funding and projects relating to gay, lesbian, bisexual, and transgender issues); inner-city residents; and the disabled.
+Shefa’s areas of funding included “social and economic justice”; peace; “low-income community and economic development”; feminism and gender issues (which included Jewish feminist educational curricula); minority rights and entitlements; Middle East peace and economic development; the “transformation of Jewish life” (including youth funding and projects relating to LGBT issues); inner-city residents; and the disabled.
 Shefa also funded and promoted voting rights for all immigrants regardless of citizenship status, and it published a newsletter and contributed columns to Tikkun, a leftist Jewish magazine edited by Michael Lerner.

 The Shefa Fund was harshly critical of Israeli policies in the Middle East.
 Its Middle East Peace Folio gave moral equivalence to Palestinian terrorism and Israeli anti-terror defense measures.
 This publication accused the Israeli government of engaging in widespread human-rights violations against Palestinians, and of instituting “discriminatory” and “inequitable” policies that had left the country’s resident Arabs “mired in deep poverty.”
 The rest of the Folio consisted of the resumes of anti-Israel Jewish organizations that Shefa supported.